schipeltaper/veganexplainer/index.md

 **Alternatively to supplementation you can also consume foods fortified with vitamin D and certain mushrooms (CHECK YOURSELF IF IT'S ENOUGH)**
 > [https://www.healthline.com/health/vegan-vitamin-d](https://www.healthline.com/health/vegan-vitamin-d)

-**How much vitamin D you need depends on where you live, age, skin color, weight, foods you eat, and certain health conditions.**
+**How much vitamin D you need depends on multiple factors; including where you live, age, skin color, weight, foods you eat, and certain health conditions.**
 > [https://www.health.harvard.edu/staying-healthy/taking-too-much-vitamin-d-can-cloud-its-benefits-and-create-health-risks](https://www.health.harvard.edu/staying-healthy/taking-too-much-vitamin-d-can-cloud-its-benefits-and-create-health-risks)

 **According to Harvard Medical School you probably don't need to supplement more than 15 to 20 mcg per day.
-Some may need a higher dose but unless your doctor recommends it, avoid taking more than 100mcg per day.**
+Some may need a higher dose but unless your doctor recommends it, they say avoid taking more than 100 mcg per day.**
 > [https://www.health.harvard.edu/staying-healthy/taking-too-much-vitamin-d-can-cloud-its-benefits-and-create-health-risks](https://www.health.harvard.edu/staying-healthy/taking-too-much-vitamin-d-can-cloud-its-benefits-and-create-health-risks)

-**And beware that it might be added in your fortified foods, so you can check that!**
+**And beware that it might be added to your fortified foods, so check this!**

-**To improve absorption of D, it can help to consume them with a meal containing dietary fats.
-So with your nuts, pips and seeds.
-Or with olive- or coconot-oil**
+**To improve absorption of vitamin D, it can help to consume them with a meal containing dietary fats.
+So for example with your nuts, pips and seeds.
+Or with your olive- or coconot-oil**
 > [Vitamin D is a fat-soluble vitamin, meaning that it does not dissolve in water and is absorbed best in your bloodstream when paired with high fat foods](https://www.healthline.com/nutrition/best-time-to-take-vitamin-d#with-food)

 ### Omega 3